Cosmological Prediction from the joint observation of MeerKAT and CSST at $z$ = 0.4 $\sim$ 1.2: Summary

-We employ the least-squares fitting method to constrain the cosmological parameter products, i.e. $\Omega_{\rm H\textsc{i}}b_{\rm H\textsc{i}}b_{g}r_{\mathrm{H\textsc{i}},g}$ and $\Omega_{\rm H\textsc{i}}b_{\rm H\textsc{i}}r_{\mathrm{H\textsc{i}},g}$.
-The relative accuracy is about $6\%\sim 8\%$, which is $3\sim4$ times smaller than the existing cross-correlaiton results of MeerKAT.
-This indicates that, in the full MeerKAT-CSST joint observation with a several thousand square degrees overlapping survey area, the cross-correlation of MeerKAT H\textsc{i} intensity mapping and CSST spectroscopic galaxy survey will provide promising detection of cosmic neutral hydrogen and evolution of the Universe, and our pipeline also provides a robust framework for analyzing future MeerKAT-CSST joint observations.
+By incorporating frequency-dependent beam effects, polarization leakage, realistic foregrounds, our simulation indicates that the full MeerKAT-CSST joint observation with a several thousand square degrees overlapping survey area, the cross-correlation of MeerKAT H\textsc{i} intensity mapping and CSST spectroscopic galaxy survey will provide promising detection of the evolution of neutral hydrogen and its connection to galaxy formation in a wide redshift range, beyond a mere detection of the cross-correlation signal.
+And our pipeline provides a robust framework for analyzing future MeerKAT-CSST joint observations.